patriciayulita/inc-scoping-review/matlab/README.md

 ## How to use this folder

-1. Open `setup_working_dir.m` in MATLAB.
+1. Open `INCplot.m` in MATLAB.
 Run the script.
-This sets the correct working directory.
 If a pop-up message appear asking to change working directory or add to path, choose change working directory.
-2. Open `INCplot.m` in MATLAB.
-Run the script.
 All outputs will be saved to the `result_paper/` folder.
-3. Open `INCplot_ctrial.m` in MATLAB.
+2. Open `INCplot_ctrial.m` in MATLAB.
 Run the script.
 All outputs will be saved to the `result_ctrial/` folder.

 ## Output files and usage